cfpb/consumerfinance.gov/docs/migrations.md

 The data migration needs to modify both the existing Wagtail pages that correspond to the changed model and all revisions of that page.
-It also needs to be able to manipulate the StreamField contents.
+It also needs to be able to manipulate the contents of StreamFields.

 As described in the
 [editing a component guide](../editing-components/#editing-a-field),